jklm264/AoMF_Notes/pht.md

  **Direct Kernel Object Manipulation**

 - Hide a process by unlinking its entry form the `_LIST_ENTRY` by simply overwriting the Flink and Blink pointers so they  point *around* the `_EPROCCESS` object.
-  - Vol.py pslist is susceptible to this attack! **This is why it's better to use psscan or just psxview.**
+  - Vol.py pslist is susceptible to this attack! **This is why it's better to use psscan, or just psxview.**

 - Malware can modify kernel objects by:
   - Loading a kernel driver, which has unrestricted access to objects in kernel memory